-After the 1 month's Free Access subscriptions are $399 per month.
+The normal subscriptions costs $399 per month.
 Of course you don't just get tuition in the price.
 The extras that you are paying for include having your projects reviewed and graded by experienced reviewers, a 1-on-1 technical mentor and personal career coach and career services and having your resume shared with 95 plus employers.

 or email your comment to: firstname.lastname@example.org

 |Last Updated ( Sunday, 26 July 2020 )|